Set Khan Astvatsatourian

 Set Khan Astvatsatourian (c.
-1780–1842) was an Iranian–Armenian businessman, ambassador to Great Britain, envoy to the Ottoman empire, military advisor to Fath-Ali Shah, and a member of the Davidkhanian family.
-He played a leading role in the modernization of the Persian military, working with close friend Abbas Mirza, the Crown Prince of Iran, to reform the military during The Great Game.
+1780–1842) was an Iranian–Armenian businessman, Iran's ambassador to Great Britain, envoy to the Ottoman Empire, military advisor to Fath-Ali Shah, the second Qajar shah (king) of Iran.
+Set Khan played a leading role in the modernization of the Persian military, working with close friend Abbas Mirza, the Crown Prince of Iran, to reform the military during The Great Game.
 Set Khan is immortalized in stone holding his Ottoman-jeweled dagger within the "Asia Group" statuary at the Prince Albert Memorial in London's Hyde Park.

 Early life

-Set Khan was born to a family that was among the well-known Armenian and Georgian families who were brought to Iran during the reign of Agha Muhammad Khan Qajar, and dispersed throughout Iran for political reasons.
+Set was born to a family that was among the well-known Armenian and Georgian families brought to Iran during the reign of Agha Muhammad Khan Qajar, and dispersed throughout Iran for political reasons.
 Set learned the Armenian and Persian languages in the private school of the Armenian Church in Bushire.
 After receiving an education and learning the Armenian language, Set was sent at the age of thirteen to be educated in English at a school in Bombay, where he also learned Hindi.
 After completing his education, he worked for an English merchant in India.